sprky0/AJBnet.js/README.md

 Done:

+	- Loading dependencies
+	- Handle loading remote libraries and libraries that don't use the same framework for their declaration
 	- Core functions to shortcut missing strict comparisons, eg: isArray, isNull etc.
-	- Loading dependencies
-	- Handle loading remote libraries and libraries that don't use the same framework for declarations

 In Progress:

-	- Prevent double loading the same class
-	- Handle circular dependencies
+	- Handle circular / cross dependencies
 	- Moar tests

 Bugs: